-Ex-Officials Sue Trump-Appointed CEO For Breaking Laws At Voice of America
+Ex-Officials' Lawsuit Says Trump-Appointed CEO Broke Laws At Voice Of America

 Yet under Pack, top aides have challenged and even punished employees for editorial decisions.

-Dewey helped lead investigations of the Urdu language service's coverage of the Biden campaign, and veteran Voice of America journalist Steve Herman's coverage of President Trump.
+Dewey helped lead investigations of the Urdu language service's coverage of the Biden campaign, and veteran Voice of America journalist Steve Herman's coverage of Trump.
 Herman, the White House bureau chief, had been an organizer and signatory of a letter to VOA Acting Director Elez Biberaj protesting Pack's leadership.
-Dewey and senior agency official, Frank Wuco, demanded Herman's recusal from campaign and political coverage, pointing to his stories and Tweets that contained information that did not reflect well on the president.
+Dewey and senior agency official, Frank Wuco, demanded Herman's recusal from campaign and political coverage, pointing to his stories and tweets that contained information that did not reflect well on the president.

-"In recent weeks," the lawsuit said, "Dewey asked Voice of America leadership to report to him which Voice of America journalists were working on every story being developed at the network—something he called a chain of custody."
+"In recent weeks," the lawsuit says, "Dewey asked Voice of America leadership to report to him which Voice of America journalists were working on every story being developed at the network — something he called a chain of custody."

-USAGM had previously denied to NPR that Dewey sought to influence election coverage.
+The U.S. Agency for Global Media had previously denied to NPR that Dewey sought to influence election coverage.

 "At no time did Mr. Dewey, or any other USAGM Front Office official, seek to be involved in planning election (or any) coverage, or to otherwise 'steer' such coverage," Jonathan Bronitsky, a senior agency aide to Pack, wrote to NPR early last month.